 Sampling broadly throughout the landscape helps biologists identify “hotspots” of contaminant exposure, and sampling annually helps us determine if contaminant levels are changing over time.
 Such information has proven pivotal in guiding policy decisions to regulate pollutants.

-Many BRI studies on taxonomic groups include a mercury component:
+Many BRI studies on taxonomic groups and ecosystems include a mercury component:

 While BRI is focused on compiling and generating new scientific data, communicating technical information to decision makers and others is a critical component of our approach and philosophy.